Theodore Just

 Theodore Hartman Just (23 April 1886 – 13 February 1937) was a British athlete.
 He competed at the 1908 Summer Olympics in London.

+Biography

+Just was educated at St Paul's School, London and Trinity College, Cambridge, winning his blue from 1907 to 1909.
+He would later study medicine at St Bartholomew's Hospital (St. Bart's).

+Just became the National 880 yards champion after winning the AAA Championships title at the 1908 AAA Championships.

-In the 800 metres, Just won his first round heat easily with a time of 1:57.8.
+At the 1908 Olympic Games, he represented Great Britain at the 1908 Summer Olympics in London, in the 800 metres, winning his first round heat easily with a time of 1:57.8.
 He then placed fifth in the final with a time of 1:56.4.

 He was also a member of the British relay team.
 He ran the 800 metres in the medley relay competition, but his team was eliminated in the first round.

+During World War I, he served as a major in the RAMC before going to work St. Bart's as an Otorhinolaryngology surgeon.